 Freeholder Linda Carter, a lifelong resident of the city of Plainfield, was elected to her first term as Freeholder in 2010.
 She was re-elected in 2013 and 2016 to serve her second and third terms.
 The youngest of her siblings, she graduated from the University of Maryland, Eastern Shore where she earned her Bachelor of Science degree in Business Administration.
 Freeholder Carter also holds a Master of Science degree in Management, Information Management from Stevens Institute of Technology in Hoboken.

 In 2013, Freeholder Carter became the first African American woman to serve as Chairman of the Union County Board of Chosen Freeholders.
-In 2012, she served as Vice Chairman of the Freeholder Board, and also on the County’s Fiscal, Homeland and Shared Services Committees.
-She is also a commissioner of the Raritan Valley Rail Coalition and a commissioner of the Middlesex County Utilities Authority.
+In 2012, she served as Vice Chairman of the Freeholder Board, and on the County’s Fiscal, Homeland and Shared Services Committees.
+Her work on the Fiscal Committee is reflected in Union County’s Aaa bond rating.

 Prior to service on the Freeholder Board, Carter served as Councilwoman at large for the First and Fourth wards in the city of Plainfield, including the positions of Council President and Chair of the Committee of the Whole, liaison to the Housing Authority, Board of Education and Cable Advisory Board, and chair of the Public Safety Committee and Neighborhood and City Services Committee.